-Your 35MY is equipped with a Rope Locker, which is located on the Starboard side of the Anchor Hatch.
+Your 45C is equipped with a Rope Locker, which is located on the Starboard side of the Anchor Windlass.
 The purpose of the Rope Locker is to store the anchor rode in a convenient location removed from the deck surface.
-The Rope Locker is accessed by a hatch, which covers the locker and prevents you or your passengers from accidental falls into the storage well (See previous photograph, which illustrates the location of the Rope Locker).
+The Rope Locker is accessed by a hatch, which covers the locker and prevents you or your passengers from accidental falls into the storage well.
 This Rope Locker has a drain in the bottom.
 It is recommended that you wash off the salt water with fresh water after use of your anchor and rope.